ElixirTeSS/TeSS/README.md

         "material": {
             "title": "API example",
             "url": "http://example.com",
-            "short_description": "This API is fun and easy", "doi": "Put some stuff in here"
+            "description": "This API is fun and easy", "doi": "Put some stuff in here"
         }
     }